Sanmoo/kotlin-ddd-synchronizer/BACKLOG.md

 [ ] Processing of Events from Legacy Bounded Context (originated in downstream outbox table)
-    [ ] When event is originated by Integrator Action [ ] When not
+    [ ] When event is originated by Integrator Action [X] Connection with Legacy Database, using ActiveJDBC [ ] Definition of Legacy Event Schema
+        [ ] Real processing of Legacy Event, creating one or more Commands for processing [ ] When not
 [ ] Processing of Events from New Bounded Context
     [ ] When event is originated by Integrator Action